Setting Up A Bid Experiment

 Step 2: Source

 Select the Source value that you would like to run a bid experiment on.
 Your experiment will only apply to pings with this SRC value.
-However, you can add additional ping criteria in the next step.
+You can add additional ping criteria in the next step.

-Note: Each Source value can only be utilized in one active experiment at a time.
-If you don’t see the SRC that you would like to use in this step, that means it is already being used in an active experiment.
+Each Source value can only be utilized in one active experiment at a time.
+If you don't see the SRC that you would like to use, that means it is already being used in an active experiment.

 Step 3: Additional Criteria